quixio/quix-samples/python/read/Hello-Panda/README.md

 - **input**: Name of the input topic to listen to.

 ## Docs
-{This will contain any reference/link to additional documentation or resource available related with the code}

 Check out the [SDK Docs](https://quix.ai/docs/sdk/introduction.html) for detailed usage guidance